 AND RECOGNIZING the findings of the Canadian Human Rights Tribunal (the "Tribunal") in First Nations Child and Family Caring Society of Canada et al. v.
 Attorney General of Canada (for the Minister of Indian and Northern Affairs Canada), 2016 CHRT 2 ("2016 CHRT 2") that Canada's underfunding of the First Nations Child and Family Services ("FNCFS") Program perpetuated the historical disadvantage suffered by First Nation people as a result of the Indian Residential School system; and the Tribunal finding in First Nations Child and Family Caring Society of Canada et al. v.
-Attorney General of Canada (for the Minister of Indian and Northern Affairs Canada), 2019 CHRT 39, that unnecessarily removing a child from their family and community is a serious harm causing great suffering to that child, family and the community and that the removal of children from their families and communities is traumatic and causes great pain and suffering to them;
+Attorney General of Canada (for the Minister of Indian and Northern Affairs Canada), 2019 CHRT 39, that unnecessarily removing a child from their family and the community is a serious harm causing great suffering to that child, family and the raumatic and causes great pain and suffering to them;

-WHEREAS Canada designed and implemented the First Nations Child and Family Services ("FNCFS") Program in 1989 to fund the provision of child welfare services to First Nations children, youth, and families ordinarily resident on reserve and in Yukon:
+WHEREAS Canada designed and implemented the First Nations Child and Family Services ("FNCFS") Program in 1989 to fund the provision of child welfare services to First Nations children, youth, and families ordinarily resident on reserve and in Yukon;